Feliz11/academy/intro/intro_general_particlmarketplace.rst

 **Pledge to Local Shops and Co-operatives**

-Local shops and co-operatives in your proximity get the ability to set up their own internet shops at virtually no cost, no maintenance requirement, and without any external interference or oversight.
+Local shops and co-operatives in your proximity get the ability to set up their own internet shops at virtually no cost, with no maintenance requirement, and without any external interference or oversight.

 **Pledge to Yourself and your Communities**

 Some say that sustainability and responsibility are the cornerstones of a healthy economy.
-Don’t wait for somebody to make the economy better.
+Don’t wait for somebody to make your economy better!
 Be your own revolution and liberation.
 Share and discuss :term:`Particl Marketplace` with your communities and help them improve their situation.

-*“It’s time to give back to the small, to the oppressed, and the exploited.
-Now you can reduce global inequalities and competitive disadvantages.”*
+*“Particl marketplace gives you the liberty to level the playing field, and crush competitive disadvantages.”*

 ----

-Your Successes
+What you get
 --------------

 By :ref:`installing <Installation Guides>` and using :term:`Particl Marketplace`, you make a conscious decision that rewards you: